FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

         Copy-Item -Path public/index.json public/dist-cdn -recurse
 ```

-Inside the `public` folder a new folder called `public/dist-cdn` was created which is like one artifact which we are going to upload to our static web app later.
+Inside the `public` folder a new folder called `public/dist-cdn` was created which is like one artifact which we are going to upload to our storage account later.
 The other folder to create are the sites, the blog itself which we are going to deploy to the Azure Web App.

 ```
 - name: 'Copy Files to: homepage/public/dist-blog'